-The Audacity of Panic! at the Disco’s Debut Album
+The Polarizing Emo Record That Captured Teenage Angst

 Before TikTok, SoundCloud, or even YouTube existed, four gawky teenagers from suburban Las Vegas found success by posting their music to an unlikely platform: the Fall Out Boy bassist Pete Wentz’s LiveJournal page.
-In the blur that followed Wentz’s listening to their demos and deciding to sign them, Panic! at the Disco became a bonafide pop-punk quartet before they had performed a single show.
+In the blur that followed Wentz’s listening to their demos and deciding to sign them, Panic! at the Disco became a bona fide pop-punk quartet before they had performed a single show.
 “There was a lot of pressure,” the lead guitarist and main lyricist, Ryan Ross, later told MTV News.
 “Pete had only heard, like, two to three songs, and all of a sudden we were expected to go and write a whole record.”

-The debut album they released the following year, A Fever You Can’t Sweat Out, vibrated with the same anxiety that accompanied their cyber Cinderella story.
-A lot has changed since the mid-aughts, when the airwaves were ruled by bands such as Paramore and My Chemical Romance, who sublimated young heartbreak into screeching ballads and whimsical stage plays alike.
+The debut album they released the next year, A Fever You Can’t Sweat Out, vibrated with the same anxiety that accompanied their cyber Cinderella story.
+A lot has changed since the mid-aughts, when the airwaves were ruled by bands such as Paramore and My Chemical Romance, which sublimated young heartbreak into screeching ballads and whimsical stage plays alike.
 But 15 years and a few band-member departures later, Fever still holds up as an audacious and unlikely classic—a polarizing product of its time that has continued to resonate with young listeners well after the glory days of emo and pop-punk.

 The record, which juxtaposed moments of vulnerability with exaggerated nonchalance, alternately enticed and repelled audiences back in 2005.
 “Well, we’re just a wet dream for the webzine / Make us it, make us hip, make a scene / Or shrug us off your shoulders / Don’t approve a single word that we wrote,” the lead vocalist, Brendon Urie, sang on the preposterously titled track “London Beckoned Songs About Money Written by Machines.”
-Many rock reviewers were unamused by the record, with some accusing the band of gimmickry and unoriginality.
-Pointing to the “London Beckoned” lyrics, a punknews.org critic congratulated the group “on writing either the most arrogant or self-effacing couplet in music.”
+Many rock reviewers were unamused by the record, and some accused the band of gimmickry and unoriginality.
+Pointing to the “London Beckoned” lyrics, a Punknews.org critic congratulated the group “on writing either the most arrogant or self-effacing couplet in music.”
 A Pitchfork writer effectively charged Panic! with killing emo, lamenting that “Urie’s impassioned, warbling vocals are so strained it’s as if he might just burst into tears at any moment.”

 Rock purists weren’t the only ones who rolled their eyes at the wordy song titles and self-conscious lyrics.
 Panic!’s insistence on melodrama and literary flourish, shaped in part by the influence of Wentz and other labelmates, was easy to parody.
 Their obsession with multisyllabic words (nitroglycerin, surreptitious, caricature) made some songs feel like SAT essays.
-A Fever You Can’t Sweat Out was stacked with allusions to the kinds of books that crowded Urban Outfitters shelves: Much of the album was inspired by Chuck Pahlaniuk’s fiction, and its breakout single takes its name from a line in a Douglas Coupland novel.
+A Fever You Can’t Sweat Out was stacked with allusions to the kinds of books that crowded Urban Outfitters shelves: Much of the album was inspired by Chuck Palahniuk’s fiction, and its breakout single takes its name from a line in a Douglas Coupland novel.
 “I Write Sins Not Tragedies” opens with creeping strings and builds to an impossibly catchy and now-infamous chorus.
 Along the way, it sneaks in some genre-characteristic misogyny, most notably in a line that feels tailor-made for skeptics to mock: “What a shame the poor groom’s bride is a whore.”

 “I Write Sins Not Tragedies” took Fever to the heights of MTV’s Total Request Live charts, back when that was the ultimate marker of pop-cultural relevance.
 Like all good emo, the record was beloved by the most assiduous arbiters of feeling—teenagers, who embraced the band’s earnest yet playful approach to youthful angst.
 By the following year, when “I Write Sins Not Tragedies” won Video of the Year at MTV’s Video Music Awards, the album was everywhere, whether you liked it or not.
 As SPIN’s Emily Zemler wrote at the time of the record’s release, “The songs blend together into one seamless aural experience that worms its way into your head and mercilessly nests there.”